If you like autumn flavors, you will love this recipe for Roasted Butternut Squash and Sage Gnocchi. It’s pillow-y, flavorful deliciousness!

 Now that I’ve ordered, all I need to do is get them addressed, stamped and mailed.
 With any luck, they will be on time this year.

-Pour the cooked gnocchi into the saucepan with the butter mixture.
+- Add the cooked squash and gnocchi to the pan with the butter mixture.
 Toss well to combine.
-Sprinkle with a liberal amount of freshly grated Romano and toss again.
-Stir in the roasted butternut squash and season with salt, to taste.
+Serve with freshly grated Romano cheese.

 Disclosure: Shutterfly provided me with a coupon code for myself and three readers in exchange for this post.
 That didn’t influence the content at all.
 In fact, I have been ordering cards and photos from Shutterfly independently for years.
 NOTE: Giveaway closed.
 Thanks!

 Also, I was asked to include this line: Are you a blogger?
 Want a chance at 25 free cards this holiday season?
 Register here: http://goo.gl/DDw7Q